magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/low-site-and-api-performance.md

 ## Issue

 Site performance is slow.
 API operations run slowly, for example updating products using the `PUT` method.
-When you take a closer look at the operations using NewRelic, most memory and CPU are consumed by writing to `/var/log/debug.log`.
+When you take a closer look at the operations using New Relic, most memory and CPU are consumed by writing to `/var/log/debug.log`.

 ## Solution